 Take a final short trip to Dublin city centre to finish off your 48 hours in Dublin with a well-deserved treat and a stroll.
 Grab a crepe in Gino’s on Grafton Street or George’s Street, try out the much-talked-about brown bread ice cream from Murphy’s on Wicklow Street or enjoy one of Dublin’s latest additions to the ice cream scene: Three Twenty Ice Cream Lab.

-Treat (of whatever kind) in hand, take a stroll around the city, take a seat in St. Stephen’s Green and start planning your next staycation in Ireland’s great capital!
+Treat (of whatever kind) in hand, take a stroll around the city, take a seat in St. Stephen’s Green and start planning your next family staycation in Ireland’s great capital!

 Tip: See more things to do in Dublin City with our helpful guide.